adriaanbotha/React-Context-Hooks-Axios/README.md

+Adding side effects or API calls to React - using the React Context API and Hooks

 Kudo's to - **Web Dev Profesh** for the starting of this demo, I had to try and do it with an API, as side effects using useEffect() from React Hooks.